rinorcakaj/rinorcakaj.github.io/_pages/working.md

 {% include base_path %}

-Bosch
+PhD Candidate at Robert Bosch GmbH
 ---
 - Focus on Deep Learning.
 - In cooperation with the University of Stuttgart.
-- Supervisor: Dr. Jens Eric Markus Mehnert
+- Supervisor: Dr. Jens Eric Markus Mehnert.

-Segura & Jesberger
+Working student at Segura & Jesberger
 ---
 - Digitization of an annual capital market survey by coding a website using HTML, CSS, PHP, MySQL and Javascript.
 - Planning and development of software for automatic verfication of portfolios using machine learning methods and programming implementation in Python.